Matt Dickerson: Las Vegas Raiders

 Dickerson signed with the Las Vegas Raiders on March 22, 2021.
 He was waived on August 31, 2021.

 Arizona Cardinals

-On November 2, 2021, Dickerson was signed to the Arizona Cardinals practice squad.
+On November 2, 2021, Dickerson was signed to the practice squad of the Arizona Cardinals.
 He was released on November 15.
 He was re-signed on December 27.
 He signed a reserve/future contract with the Cardinals on January 19, 2022.
 He was released on July 29, 2022.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 On August 8, 2022, Dickerson signed with the Kansas City Chiefs.
 He was waived on August 30, 2022.

 Atlanta Falcons

 On August 31, 2022, Dickerson was claimed off waivers by the Atlanta Falcons.

+Kansas City Chiefs (second stint)

+On May 10, 2023, Dickerson signed with the Chiefs.
+He was released on August 30, 2023, and re-signed to the practice squad.
+He was promoted to the active roster on September 27.
+Dickerson was then waived on December 30 and re-signed to the practice squad three days later.

+On January 28 at M&T Bank Stadium, in a 17–10 win over the Baltimore Ravens, the Chiefs won the AFC Championship, advancing to the Super Bowl.

+On February 11 at Allegiant Stadium, in a 25–22 overtime win over the NFC champion San Francisco 49ers, the Chiefs won Super Bowl LVIII.
+The win over his hometown team gave Dickerson a Super Bowl ring.
+On February 14, 2024, Dickerson signed a reserve/futures contract with the Chiefs.

+Dickerson was waived by the Chiefs on August 27, 2024, and re-signed to the practice squad, but released two days later.

+Miami Dolphins

+On October 25, 2024, Dickerson was signed to the Miami Dolphins practice squad.
+He was promoted to the active roster on December 14.

+On August 26, 2025, Dickerson was released by the Dolphins as part of final roster cuts.

+Jacksonville Jaguars

+Dickerson was signed to the Jacksonville Jaguars practice squad on August 28, 2025.

 Personal life

-Dickerson originally committed to play for Notre Dame.
-However, his father, Clarence, who played college football at Henderson State in Arkansas, was diagnosed with prostate cancer before Dickerson left for South Bend.
-Because of this, Dickerson decided to stay in-state to play for the Bruins to be an hour flight from home rather than across the country.
-His father is in remission.
 Dickerson has a twin sister named Megan and enjoys fishing and golfing.